Kansas clerk sentenced to prison for stealing public funds

 Sonya L. Stohs, 44, of Marysville, pleaded guilty in November in Marshall County District Court to one count of felony misuse of public funds.

-District Judge John L. Weingart sentenced her on Monday to serve 32 months in prison and ordered to pay more than $372,000 in restitution to the county and pay other investigative and court costs.
+District Judge John L. Weingart sentenced her on Monday to serve 32 months in prison and ordered her to pay more than $372,000 in restitution to the county as well as pay other investigative and court costs.

 An investigation found that between May 2013 and April 2019, Strohs used county funds to pay for various personal items, the attorney general’s office said in a news release.